khpatel4991/graphql-fullstack/server/README.md

 yarn start # OR npm start
 ```

-This will start the GrpahQL service (by default on localhost:4000) where you can issue GraphQL requests and access GraphQL Playground in the browser:
+This will start the GraphQL service (by default on localhost:4000) where you can issue GraphQL requests and access GraphQL Playground in the browser:

 ![GraphQL Playground](img/graphql-playground.png)